Our Official Doggie Policy

 We Love Dogs Too!

 We know how important it can be to bring your fury family member along for your vacation fun.
 The good news is we do welcome dogs in the Longfellow Guest House.
-We just have to make sure they are an appropriate fit* — i.e. well behaved, they do not bark excessively, they do not bite, they are clean and tick & flea free, and are allowed by our insurance coverage.
+We just have to make sure they are an appropriate fit* — i.e. well behaved, they do not bark excessively, they do not bite, and they are clean and tick & flea free.
 And also that you, as the leasee, agree to and abide by our house policies in this regard.

-As you can appreciate, we need our home and property to be safe and clean while you're here and also for the renters that follow.
-And generally speaking, we need for our home and neighborhood to not be adversely disrupted via excessive barking or any dog behaviors that can negatively impact others.
+As we hope you can appreciate, we need our home and property to be safe and clean while you're here and also for the renters that follow.
+And generally speaking, we need for our home and neighborhood to not be adversely disrupted via excessive barking or any dog behavior that can negatively impact others.

 Common sense, but important

-Behavior — Your dog must be well behaved, which includes being house trained, and have no behavior tendencies or history of biting or aggressiveness.
+Behavior — Your dog must be well behaved, which includes being house trained, be friendly with people and other animals it may come across, have no history of biting, or overt aggressiveness.

 Excessive Barking — Our home is on a quiet, private street where people love to sit out on their porch.
 It's a main reason families love to stay here.
 In addition, there are horse and carriage tours that clip clop through historic Hughes Street all day long.
-It is not acceptable if your dog barks constantly.
-If that's a part of your dog's personality and behavior, we understand, but that's not going to work as a rental.
+It is not acceptable if your dog barks constantly or shows aggression to people, other dogs or any animals that might be on Hughes Street.
+If that's a part of your dog's personality and behavior, we understand, but that's not going to work during your stay at our home.

 Safety — Your dog must be neighbor and child friendly.
 You would be solely responsible for your dog's behavior and safety regarding its interaction with others.
-For any dogs staying at the Longfellow House, the dog owner is fully responsible for their dog's behavior.
-The Longfellow House assumes no responsibility.
+For any dogs staying at the Longfellow House, the dog owner is fully responsible for their dog's behavior and The Longfellow House, LLC assumes no responsibility.

 Stay on first floor — Dogs are limited to staying on the first floor, preferably crated.